codio-content/HTML_and_CSS_II-Floats_and_layouts/.guides/content/Display-Inline-5612.md

 ![](.guides/img/inline-padding.png)

-We see that inline elements do respect padding "in a way", namely the box with the background color and the border is bigger but the padding is only pushing the text on the left and ride sides (as with the margin) while on the top and bottom the text is not pushed but the box goes "over" it (This is more clear in the transparent example).
+We see that inline elements do respect padding "in a way", namely the box with the background color and the border is bigger but the padding is only pushing the elements on the left and ride sides (as with the margin) while on the top and bottom the text is not pushed but the box goes "over" it (This is more clear in the transparent example).

-An interesting thing to observe when the box is not transparent, is that the box is "above" the text that was before it and "behind" the text that was after it.
+An interesting thing to observe when the box is not transparent, is that the box is "above" the content that was before it and "behind" the content that was after it.

 ### 4. [Trying to add height and width](close_all panel=1;open_preview display-modes/inline1.html#example4 panel=1)

-What do we see from the example ?
+What do we see from the example?

 ![](.guides/img/inline-width-height.png)